jmfairlie/jquery.axis/README.md

 ```
   $("#yourdiv").axis({start:0, length:100});

-  //later one you can change the axis range by calling the update method
+  //later on you can change the axis range by calling the update method

   $("#yourdiv").axis('update',[100,100]);
 ```